VictorZXY/nst-part-ia-maths-cheat-sheet/README.md

 # NST Part IA Mathematics Formulae Cheat Sheet
-A cheat sheet for the formulae covered in Part IA Mathematics for the Cambridge Natural Sciences Tripos.
+A cheat sheet for the formulae covered in Part IA Mathematics of the Cambridge Natural Sciences Tripos.